-Highly Sensitive Person (HSP) Test
+Highly Sensitive Person Test.

 Do you feel like you don't fit in today's world?

-Are you easily overwhelmed by what is happening around you or is the large number of things to do at once disturbing for you?
+Are you easily overwhelmed by what is happening around you, or is the large number of things to do at once disturbing for you?
 Are you aware of subtleties in various situations?

 Or maybe, on the one hand, you are delighted with the beauty?